Your Ultimate Guide to Sugar Substitutes

 Xylitol doesn’t spike insulin and barely affects blood sugar.[4]
 It also inhibits bacteria that cause plaque and tooth decay, whereas most sugars feed those bacteria.[5]
 It tastes like and behaves almost identically to sugar, too.

-If you’re prone to digestive discomfort, though, even a small amount may cause indigestion.
+Researchers are still investigating the health effects of consuming too much xylitol.
+If you choose to use it as a sugar substitute, limit your intake.
+Also, If you’re prone to digestive discomfort, even a small amount may cause indigestion.
 Consuming more than 50g at one time might also cause digestive issues.[6]

-For most people, though, xylitol is an excellent sweetener.
-You can substitute it for sugar in a 1:1 ratio in your recipes.
+You can substitute xylitol for sugar in a 1:1 ratio in your recipes.
 Choose xylitol derived from hardwood, not GMO corn.
 And never give xylitol to your dog.
 Dogs can’t digest it, which means even a small amount can be fatal for them.

 D-Ribose